| Democratic Party of Iranian Kurdistan Programme

 5- A suspended member retains only her/his membership not organizational

-1-Democratic centralism is the fundamental structure of the Party.
+status after finishing the suspension period.
+Article VII: The Organizational Structure of the Party1-Democratic centralism is the fundamental structure of the Party.
 2-Democratic centralism is defined as the following: -

 From top to bottom in the hierarchy all Party bodies are elected. -